 Tour The Historic Breakers Hotel

-The Flagler Museum offers the "House and Hotel Tour" - a combined tour of Whitehall and The Breakers that explores the history and the architecture of Henry Flagler's home and storied resort.
+The Flagler Museum offers the "House and Hotel Tour" - a combined tour of Whitehall and The Breakers hotel that explores the history and the architecture of Henry Flagler's home and storied resort.

 Founded on the sands of Palm Beach in 1896, The Breakers has been recognized as one of the longest, continuously operating businesses in the state of Florida.